 4. Give charity

 The gift of charity is not only a gift for the receiver but the giver as well.
-As we get ready to celebrate the holidays and mark the end of a year with our loved ones, we must not forget how lucky we are to do so in the warmth of our homes.
+As we get ready to celebrate different occasions with our loved ones, we must not forget how lucky we are to do so.
 There are literally millions of people who do not enjoy these privileges and can use our help.

 5. Save for your children’s college

 This would make a unique and valuable gift for your children, as well as teach them about the importance of planning for their future and reduce your burden in the future.
 You need not gift away $1,000 for their college tuition, but can simply open up a guardian account and put in an opening balance, to which more can be added over time.